EDIorg/data-package-best-practices/non_tabular/offline_data.md

 *   Creators
 *   Contact (will be responsible for sending out copies as requested.) positionName: EDI Repository Manager Email: support@environmentaldatainitiative.org
 *   Methods - detailed collection/generation methods for the offline data entities.
 Detailed information for re-using the data.
 (May instead be included in the manifest table if different for different offline files.)
+*   Data Entities
+    * Offline Entity:
-*   Offline Entity Description: Describe as you would for an online resource.
+        *   Describe as you would for an online resource.
 Restate the software needed to read the individual files if this is important to a user.
+See [Table 1](#table_1) and [Sample XML](#sample_eml_offline).
+    * Manifest (inventory of the offline holdings)
-*   Regular column descriptions for the manifest (inventory of holdings).
+        *    Column descriptions as for any data table

 ### EML

-At least two entities should be described:
+In addition to basic resource-level metadata, at least two entities should be described:

 *   Manifest (inventory) should be a tableEntity: will be the online entity and described as all
 *   Offline entity:
     *   Fill out high-level fields as for an online resource.
 Restate the software needed to read the individual files if this is important to a user.
-    *   Distribution node will be `offline (See Table 1, code block)
+    *   Distribution node will be `offline` (See Table 1, code block)

 Table 1.
-Three required fields for an offline distribution
+Three required fields for an offline distribution  (#table_1)

 <table>